ArthurEOrtiz/train-tracker/Documentation/project-log.md

         - got to display every station on the map, now i  need more conditionals to show lines then add arrival times.

+  ### 20221128

+    - 1900
+      - Have the data process to what I want, I will have to re-do that code smell later.